CloudOpting/cloudopting-manager/README.md

 ### Technologies used
 This application is coded in java.

-The framework used is [Spring](https://spring.io/) and in particular Spinr-boot since is a headless application.
+The framework used is [Spring](https://spring.io/) and in particular Sprint-boot since it is a headless application.

 It has a BPMN engine embedded, and the project opted for [Activiti](http://activiti.org/)